About

 My research explores the intersection of maternity and female bodily autonomy, with a focus on the representation of non-maternal women in literature.
 My own writing centers on women who do not desire children and reveals the many painful repercussions of both cultural and legal enforcement of motherhood.

 I’ve written two novels and am currently seeking representation to publish my debut.
 Both were borne of my interest in fertility rights and children’s well-being, as well as the often misunderstood “maternal instinct.”
-The Mother Law was longlisted in the Lucy Cavendish College Fiction Prize and runner-up in the Borough Press open submission competition.
+The Mother Law was longlisted in the Lucy Cavendish College Fiction Prize, Jericho Writers First First 500, and runner-up in the Borough Press open submission competition.

-I’ve taught creative writing at the undergraduate and postgraduate level; I’m a fiction reader at Litro; and I chair the Democrats Abroad UK Women’s Caucus.
+I’ve taught creative writing at the undergraduate and postgraduate level and read fiction at Litro; I chair the Democrats Abroad UK Women’s Caucus; and I’m a member of the Society of Authors.

-I am from Washington, D.C., but now reside with my husband in the suburbs of London.
-The oldest of six girls, I travel to the U.S. as often as possible to visit.
+I am from Washington, D.C., but now reside with my husband and pup, Annie, in the Chiltern Hills outside London.
+I travel to the U.S. as often as possible to visit my five younger sisters.